taliahm/redux-lesson/ReadME.md

 ## The Concepts of Redux

+![alt text][diagram]
-[Diagram]: https://github.com/taliahm/redux-lesson/reference/redux_diagram.png "Diagram of Redux Concepts"
+[diagram]: https://github.com/taliahm/redux-lesson/reference/redux_diagram.png "Diagram of Redux Concepts"

 There are a lot of terms to learn when first presented with Redux, but it is just a pattern that can be learned through repeated use.